 Being a small village, Leonard does not have a public transit system used by locals to get to and from work.

-The education level of Leonard citizens is substantially higher than the typical US community, as 32.55% of adults in Leonard have at least a bachelor's degree.
+The education level of Leonard citizens is very high relative to the national average among all cities (21.84%): 34.15% of adults in Leonard have a bachelor's degree or even advanced degree.

-The per capita income in Leonard in 2018 was $36,913, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $147,652 for a family of four.
+The per capita income in Leonard in 2018 was $33,681, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $134,724 for a family of four.

 The most common language spoken in Leonard is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.